jeongmin-An/llm_symbol_lab_test/README.md

 ---

 ## 🧭 Project Overview
-Modern LLM applications often rely on **external context** (search/RAG/tools) to reduce hallucinations.
+Modern LLM applications often rely on **external context** (search/RAG/tools) to improve factuality.
 However, if that external source is **biased or fallible**, model outputs can shift dramatically.

 This project investigates **tipping points**—the point where model behavior **flips** as biased context increases—and compares two grounding strategies: